josmar-crwdstffng/angular/aio/content/tutorial/toh-pt5.md

 The `RouterOutlet` is one of the router directives that became available to the `AppComponent` because `AppModule` imports `AppRoutingModule` which exported `RouterModule`.
 The `ng generate` command you ran at the start of this tutorial added this import because of the `--module=app` flag.
-If you manually created `app-routing.module.ts` or used a tool other than the CLI to do so, you'll need to import `AppRoutingModule` into `app.module.ts` and add it to the `imports` array of the `NgModule`.
+If you manually created `app-routing.module.ts` or used a tool other than the CLI to do so, you will need to import `AppRoutingModule` into `app.module.ts` and add it to the `imports` array of the `NgModule`.

 </div>